 Have you ever heard of the expression “All the hay is in the barn” ?
 To many cyclists and farmers alike it has great meaning: the hard work is over and now it is time to reap the benefits of a job well done.

-With summer winding down and the racing season nearly over, it’s time for all good little cyclists to cut back on their training and begin tapering into peak form.
+In order to ‘peak’ cyclist may reduce their training loan and ‘taper down into peak form.
 Its not complicated if you consider decreasing your training volume while maintaining your intensity.
 That’s code for adding more recovery days into your training and doing 2 sets of intervals instead of three.

 - Minimize fatigue AND IMPROVE fitness via increased power output